BobbyJgithub/OdinLandingPage/README.md

 # OdinLandingPage
 A repo to demonstrate the knowledge I have learned so far.
+Including:
+-Basics of HTML/CSS/Git
+-Flexbox